jagmoreira/jagmoreira.github.io/content/pages/about.md

 Since 2013 I have been at Northwestern University doing my PhD in the [Amaral Lab](https://amaral.northwestern.edu).

 My research is in the cool field of *Science of Science*.
-Specifically, I am currently studying how and why researchers cite each others work to build a simple, yet comprehensive bibliometric indicator of scientific performance.
+Specifically, I work on quantifying both the impact of scientific works and the effect of gender on creative (scientific and film) teams.
+I have created a simple, yet comprehensive indicator of impact called [foreCite](http://forecite.us/).
-This indicator is called [foreCite](http://forecite.us/).

-I am always eager to learn new skills.
+I am always eager to tackle challening problems and learn new skills.
 Here's a random assortment of stuff I know something about:

+* Data analysis in `Python` and `R`
+* Building machine learning models
+* (Legally!) scraping the web for cool datasets
 * Building websites in `Django` and `Pelican`
-* Data analysis in `Python` and `R`
 * Managing MongoDB and MySQL databases
 * Breaking and fixing Linux systems (So far break == fix)